 Benjamin Sledge is a wounded combat veteran who served in Iraq and Afghanistan, mostly under the Special Operations community (Civil Affairs and Psychological Operations Command) of the U.S. Army.
 He is the recipient of the Bronze Star, Purple Heart, and two Army Commendation medals for his actions overseas.
 Upon returning home, he began work in geopolitical intelligence, then moved into mental health.
-He holds multiple certifications in Crisis Response, Trauma Care, and Suicide Prevention and continues to work in the veteran community.
+He holds multiple certifications in Crisis Response, Trauma Care, and Suicide Prevention and continues to work in the veteran community and within geopolitics.
 With over 14 years of experience as a creative director, he has designed logos, websites, graphics, and ads that have been prominently featured in highly regarded publications such as TIME magazine and The New York Times.
 A prolific communicator, Sledge has also written several articles on masculinity, the military, relationships, and faith that have gone viral on social media, and his essays are featured regularly on Medium.
 From CNN and The New York Times to Fox News and The Daily Wire, his writing and graphic design have graced the pages of diverse publications.
 His book, Where Cowards Go To Die, chronicles his time in war and personal struggles to readjust and was released in July 2022 to critical acclaim.
 To date, his book has won Gold Medal at the Nonfiction Book Awards (2023) for Biography & Memoir, the NYC Big Book Award for Military Nonfiction (2022), was a Finalist at the 2023 International Book Awards for Autobiography/Memoir, and recently won Gold at the Readers' Favorite Book Awards.
 Where Cowards Go to Die is currently up for 2 other major awards as well.
-Sledge has consulted and spoken on behalf of major entities ranging from The U.S. Census Bureau, The U.S. Military Joint Special Operations Command (JSOC), Colorado State University, Volunteers of America, and several other nonprofits and businesses.
+Sledge has consulted and spoken on behalf of major entities ranging from The U.S. Census Bureau, The U.S. Military Joint Special Operations Command (JSOC), Colorado State University, Volunteers of America, and even shared the stage with influential figures such as Tim Tebow.